M75.121 – Complete Rotator Cuff Tear or Rupture of Right Shoulder, Not Specified as Traumatic

 What are the symptoms of a complete rotator cuff tear or rupture?

-The symptoms typically include severe shoulder pain, difficulty lifting objects, and a cracking sensation when moving the shoulder.
+The symptoms typically include severe shoulder pain, difficulty lifting objects, and a cracking sensation when moving the shoulder, often due to damage in the connective tissue surrounding the shoulder joint.

 What treatment options are available for a patient with a complete non-traumatic rotator cuff tear?